-Down with Dark Eye Circles: Tips From a Celeb Makeup Artist
+5 Tips for a Flawless Look From the Makeup Artist You Need to Know

-It's 2017.
-Time to take your look to the next level.
+It's 2017, and award season is upon us.
+It's time to take your look to the next level.

 Here's the thing: The next level probably isn't what you think.
 Gone are the days of heavy makeup, dramatic smoky eyes and layering fake lashes.
-Today, less is more.
-To elevate your your makeup, you have to perfect the basics.
+Today's red carpet is filled with subtle and elegant beauty that causes our favorite stars to appear more perfect than ever.
+Less is more.
+To elevate your makeup, you have to perfect the basics.

-With clients Beyoncé, Khloe Kardashian and Chrissy Teigen, we'll take his word.
-Lucky for us, Sir John gave us all the tips we need to create a flawless look with focal points for standout beauty.
+With clients Olivia Culpo, Karlie Klossand Chrissy Teigen, we'll take his word.
+Lucky for us, Sir John gave us all the tips we need to create the perfect makeup look.

 "I'm always watching girls on the subway, and I've noticed that a lot of women tend to rush through skin to get a feature, such as their eyes or cheeks.
 I think we should be spending more time perfecting the complexion.
 That means taking more time for concealer and foundation," he said.
 "It was all about perfecting the basics, and that's what I want women to focus on.
 After you've perfected the basics, then you add in a smoky eye or a matte lip."